Maria Amor, Attorney

 Born and raised in Hell's Kitchen, Monica Morante has deep roots within her community.
 For more than 25 years, she has served in social justice and community outreach.
 What her clients collectively recount, from elders to adolescents, is her unparalleled patience, positive attitude, approachable demeanor and incredible capacity for empathy.
 It is undeniable how much she cares for others.
 After completing the Executive Master's program in Industrial Labor Relations from Baruch College in her hometown of New York City, she has served as Senior Community Resource Coordinator at Housing Conservation Coordinators Inc. for the last ten years.
 When she isn't working, Monica can be found soaking up sun by the beach in NJ, attending Broadway shows, and enjoying good food.

-Ivette Nuñez, Weatherization Intake Specialist
+Ivette Nuñez, Para-Legal

 Leslie Thrope, Executive Director